Stroke Recovery Stages and What to Expect at Each Stage

 Typical Progress During the Subacute Stage

-Many patients demonstrate meaningful gains during this period:
+Many patients can demonstrate meaningful gains during this period:

 While spontaneous recovery plays a role in early gains,structured and intensive therapy—is key to promoting recovery and setting the foundation for continued improvement.